virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterClone

-The event is related to cloning environment (performed via the Virtuozzo PaaS dashboard by means of the same-named button) and is triggered after it.
+The event is related to cloning environment (performed via the Virtuozzo Application Platform dashboard by means of the same-named button) and is triggered after it.

 **Event Placeholders:**